Here are some questions that I get asked most often. If there is still something on your mind that is not covered here, please contact me.

 I would recommend my “So Fluffy” for beginners as it uses very basic stitches, the pattern is a photo tutorial and it’s quick and fun project, using very soft super bulky yarn.
-Be aware that crocheting baby booties is not the easiest crochet item you could begin with, especially because you need two identical items.
+Be aware that crocheting baby booties are not the easiest crochet item you could begin with, especially because you need two identical items.
 But hey, you should try it anyway!
 Failing is the part of the learning process too, right?
 My first pair of crochet baby booties was a total disaster.
 Maybe someday, I will share some pictures with you guys.

 3) Where do you buy your yarn?
 What type of yarn do you use for your projects?

 When I first started crocheting, I was so confused about yarn.
 I was choosing the yarn by appearance.
 And after hours and hours of work, when my item was finished, it was not the right size, or stitches were too tight and the item was not so soft.
-Now, years after, I buy most of my yarn online, from different web sites.
+Now, years after, I buy most of my yarn online, from different websites.
 I prefer to use 100% cotton yarn.
 DK weight.
 It’s easy to use.
 Cotton is strong wet and dry there is no special care needed when washing it.
-It is perfect for baby cloths.
+It is perfect for baby clothes.
 Almost all of my patterns are made of cotton yarn.
 It shows the texture of stitches patterns clearly, perfect for my photo tutorials and it’s great for beginners too.
 I also love, love Baby Merino or Extra Fine Merino yarns.
-They are super soft and just best choice for baby garment.
+They are super soft and just best choice for a baby garment.
 You can read more about yarn HERE.